bwaldvogel/mongo-java-server/README.md

 ## PostgreSQL backend ##

-The PostgreSQL backend connects the server to a database in a running PostgreSQL 9.5+ instance.
+The PostgreSQL backend is a proof-of-concept implementation that connects the server to a database in a running PostgreSQL 9.5+ instance.
 Each MongoDB database is mapped to a schema in Postgres and each MongoDB collection is stored as a table.